-Last night in the NHL: Red-hot Devils stay perfect, notes, highlights, oddities
+Wednesday night in the NHL: Red-hot Devils stay perfect, notes, highlights, oddities

 Boston Bruins drop second straight to Colorado Avalanche

 After a promising season-opening win over the Nashville Predators , the Bruins have come back down to earth with two straight losses to the Colorado Avalanche.
-The Bruins looked like an absolute disaster for much of Wednesday's game in Colorado, registering just nine shots through the opening two periods en route to a 6-3 defeat.
+The Bruins looked like an absolute disaster for much of Wednesday's game in Denver, registering just nine shots through the opening two periods en route to a 6-3 defeat.

-A number of defensive breakdowns and penalties led to Bruins' goalie Tuukka Rask facing 26 shots (four of which went in) through 40 minutes of play, and he was pulled (somewhat mercifully) after the second intermission.
+A number of defensive breakdowns and penalties led to Bruins goalie Tuukka Rask facing 26 shots (four of which went in) through 40 minutes, and he was pulled (somewhat mercifully) after the second intermission.

-Yes, the Bruins looked bad and were hoping to get at least a couple points out of their home-and-home against the NHL's worst team last season (though the Avs had a sneaky good offseason), but Boston fans may not have to hit the panic button just yet.
-The team is still without Patrice Bergeron (lower body injury), David Backes (illness), and Noel Acciari (hand) which has taken a major hit on their depth down the middle.
-No offense to Riley Nash , but him logging 22 minutes of ice time while centering the top line and power play unit is probably not the long-term vision.
+Yes, the Bruins looked bad and were hoping to get at least a couple points out of their home-and-home against the NHL's worst team last season (though the Avs had a sneaky good offseason), but Boston fans might not have to hit the panic button just yet.
+The team is still without Patrice Bergeron (lower body injury), David Backes (illness) and Noel Acciari (hand), which has taken a major hit on their depth down the middle.
+No offense to Riley Nash , but him logging 22 minutes of ice time while centering the top line and power-play unit is probably not the long-term vision.

 Notables: Hey, remember Nail Yakupov , the top overall pick from the 2012 NHL Draft?
 He didn't work out in Edmonton (or St. Louis) but he's having a heck of a start offensively in his first season with the Avalanche.
-The 24-year-old winger has three goals in four games already this year, matching his goal total from last year (three in 40 games) already.
+The 24-year-old winger has three goals in four games already this year, matching his goal total from last season (three in 40 games) already.

 All three of Yakupov's tallies this season have come against the Bruins, so maybe that's the key to fulfilling his destiny and shaking the "bust" label.
 Just let the guy play against Boston every night.